BootCampers/JustCards/assets/DemoScript.md

 Ankit: Let's see the app in action.
 Device on right is mine and on the left is Amit's.
-I am going to register to 52 with my facebook account, 52 will use my facebook profile name and image throughout the game.
+I am going to register to JustCards with my facebook account, JustCards will use my facebook profile name and image throughout the game.

 Amit: I am **NOT** going to use facebook login, will enter my username, select a fun avatar from the app and register.

 Ankit: I am ready to start a new game!
-* 52 will generate a unique game number for this session.
+* JustCards will generate a unique game number for this session.
 I will share with game number to invite others.
 * Now, I will select the cards to play with.
-52 selects the default deck already.
+JustCards selects the default deck already.
 I can select/de-select them, add jokers or more decks as necessary.
-For now, Let's go with the default 52 cards and start the game.
+For now, Let's go with the default JustCards cards and start the game.
 * Yay!
 I am in the game.
 * I am going to share this game number with Amit by clicking on the share icon at the top right corner.